V-Sekai/manuals/decisions/20231101-changelog.md

 ## Misc

+- Lyuma, a member of the V-Sekai team, recently attended the Godot Engine Munich 2023 conference.
 - Shaders or MonoBehaviors/scripts are not currently supported.
 This will not be part of the initial release.
 The goal for now is scene / character / animation conversion.
 - AnimationTree uses the standalone runtime/anim_tree.gd script as a blackboard system to simulate unity parameters.
 This file should remain.
 - [Unidot Importer Github Link](https://github.com/V-Sekai/Unidot_Importer)